maariyadiminsky/event-booker/README.md

     * Elegant homepage design with inviting message.
     * Start Button takes users to events page.
 * #### Auth Features
-    * You must create an account to see events or bookings
+    * You must create an account to see/create/remove bookings and add/remove events.
     * Each event and booking with be associated with a user.
-    * A created account can do all the actions of #1 and #2.
 * #### Responsive Design
     * Works on your phone/tablet.